 Born Again Anti Christian features performances by members of Cradle of Filth on several songs.
 Christian Death later toured with Cradle of Filth to promote this album in 2000 and 2001.
 Cradle of Filth drummer Will "WAS" Sargenson and guitarist Gian Pyres later joined Christian Death on several tours in 2002 and 2003.

 Before the break with Candlelight Records, Maitri released her metal solo project album, Lover of Sin.
 Much controversy ensued as it was misrepresented by the label as a Christian Death release, leading to the confusion of many fans.
 Maitri's Lover of Sin was the main support for the 2003 Christian Death tour featuring Gian Pyres.

-American Inquisition is so far the latest studio release by Christian Death.
-Released in 2007, the album is a critique of American society and the role of religion in society.
+American Inquisition was released in 2007.
+The album is a critique of American society and the role of religion in society.
 Its cover depicted a Klansman being burnt on a cross, in front of the American flag.

 The Root of All Evilution (2015):